What types of mosquitoes are in Alabama, Louisiana, and Mississippi?

 Mosquitoes are pests that spend their lives living and breeding outside.
 They do not typically seek indoor shelter.
 However, while out foraging for food sources, they do find their way inside homes.
-Mosquitoes typically gain access to homes through spaces around windows, tears in screens, or through open windows and doors.
+Mosquitoes typically gain access to area homes through spaces around windows, tears in screens, or through open windows and doors.

 Where do mosquitoes hide?